-Los Angeles Chargers 2017 Offseason Preview: The Chargers will have $9-million in cap space after franchise tagging Melvin Ingram.
+Los Angeles Chargers 2017 Offseason Recap: The Chargers will have $5,190,314 in cap space after franchise tagging Melvin Ingram.
 The Mike McCoy regime is finally over and Chargers fans will have a new coach patrolling the sidelines next season.

 Now the Chargers are the Los Angeles Chargers.
-They are also switching from a 3-4 to a 4-3 so the Chargers may keep rebuilding.
-This comes down to whether they hire Gus Bradley as a defensive coordinator.
+They are also switching from a 3-4 to a 4-3 so the Chargers may be closer to contention then people realize.

 Los Angeles Chargers 2017 Free Agents

 Oakland Raiders 2017 Offseason Recap: The Oakland Raiders will have $42,931,487 in cap space.
 Re-signing Malcolm Smith as a right outside linebacker on the weak side is the top priority.
 I feel like the rest of their players are expendable though.
 Oakland will need one middle linebacker and running back.
 Malcolm Smith walked so right outside linebacker becomes a need.

 Latavius Murray exceeded 1,000 rushing yards in 2015.
 He also had a career high 12 rushing touchdowns this season despite only having 788 rushing yards.
 Murray has 0 career receiving touchdowns in three years with the Raiders.

 Doug Martin only makes just over $5.5 million in 2017 and their is no dead cap penalty for releasing him.
 If the Raiders want to bring Murray back that's the kind of offer they need to make Murray.
 Either Murray takes that kind of offer or you cut ties with him to draft Christian McCaffrey at 24.